This is a super easy and yummy dessert that takes just a few minutes to put together the night before and it always a HUGE hit!

 Cutting the pie BEFORE it goes into the freezer makes it super simple to serve once it’s done.

 Items you’ll need for this recipe:

 Frozen Root Beer Float Pie

-- 1 tub 8 ounces frozen reduced-fat whipped topping (such as Cool Whip), thawed
+- 8 ounces reduced-fat whipped topping such as Cool Whip, thawed

 - Root Beer Extract to taste. strength can vary greatly by brand

 - 1 package 4 serving size instant vanilla pudding mix

 - 1 graham cracker crust store bought or homemade

 - 8 Maraschino cherries

 - Combine the root beer, milk and pudding mix in a large bowl.